What is Total Laparoscopic Hysterectomy (TLH)?

 • Follow-Up Appointments: You'll have follow-up appointments with your doctor to monitor your recovery, remove stitches, and ensure that everything is healing properly.

-• Sexual Activity: Your doctor will provide guidance on when it's safe to resume sexual activity.
-This might take several weeks, depending on your individual healing progress.
+• Sexual Activity: Your doctor will guide you on when it's safe to resume sexual activity.
+It might take several weeks, depending on your healing progress.

 • Complications and Warning Signs: Be vigilant for signs of infection (increased pain, redness, swelling, fever) or other complications and contact your doctor immediately if you notice any unusual symptoms

-• Physical Activity and Rest: Initially, you'll need to avoid strenuous physical activities and heavy lifting as you recover.
+• Physical Activity and Rest: As you recover, you'll need to avoid strenuous physical activities and heavy lifting initially.
 Gradually, you can reintroduce light exercises, such as walking, as approved by your doctor.
 It's important to balance activity with adequate rest to promote healing.

 • Diet and Nutrition: Eating a balanced and nutritious diet can aid in your recovery.
 Focus on foods rich in vitamins, minerals, and fibre to support healing and prevent constipation, which can be expected after surgery.
 Staying hydrated is also essential.